JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    ```

    When the compiler sees an external declaration like `ReactPlayer`, it assumes that the implementation for the
    corresponding class is provided by the dependency and doesn't generate code for it.

    The last two lines are equivalent to a JavaScript import like `require("react-player").default;`.
-It tells
+They tell
-the compiler that it's certain that there'll be a component conforming to `ComponentClass<dynamic>` at runtime.
+   the compiler that it's certain that a component will conform to `ComponentClass<dynamic>` at runtime.

 However, in this configuration, the generic type for the props accepted by `ReactPlayer` is set to `dynamic`.
 That means
 the compiler will accept any code, at the risk of breaking things at runtime.

-A better alternative would be to create an `external interface`, which specifies what kind of properties belong to the
+A better alternative would be to create an `external interface` that specifies what kind of properties belong to the
 props for this external component.
-You can infer the props interface based on the [README](https://www.npmjs.com/package/react-player)
+You can learn about the props' interface in the [README](https://www.npmjs.com/package/react-player)
 for the component.
 In this case, use the `url` and `controls` props:

 1. Adjust the content of `ReactPlayer.kt` accordingly: